raxptor/putki/README.md

 ![Putki](misc/putkico-5.png)

-Putki - Generic data system with C++ and C# support, with Mono/GTK-based editor too.
+Putki - Generic data system with C++ and C# support, with a JavaFx based data editor.

 Types
 -----